-Since these teaching relationships are established on the basis of the aims to be achieved, the teacher and pupils have particular functions (see Section 2.3) to perform at certain stages of the lesson.
-Consequently, in designing a lesson it is important to delimit clearly the teaching aims and even to strive for a hierarchy of aims on the basis of which these functions will be carried out.
+Since these teaching relationships are established in the light of the aims to be achieved, the teacher and pupils have specific functions (see Section 2.3) to perform at certain stages of the lesson.
+Consequently, in designing a lesson, it is important to delimit clearly the teaching aims and even to strive for a hierarchy of aims on the basis of which these functions will be carried out.

-The focus of the teacher and pupil in the situation also is particularly significant for the teaching relationship that is established.
-For example, a teacher can decide, on the basis of preference and skill, to explain, narrate, interpret, etc. Thus, as a person (subject) he will represent the contents and this can be viewed as a particular focus known as a subjective-dominant one.
-Another possibility is that, on the basis of the nature of the subject contents, he chooses to demonstrate with good teaching aids.
-In this case, his focus is more organized so the objects constituting the contents themselves direct an appeal to the pupils.
+The focus of the teacher and pupil in the situation also is significant for the teaching relationship which is established.
+For example, a teacher can decide, based on preference and skill, to explain, narrate, interpret, etc. Thus, as a person (subject) he/she will represent the contents and this can be viewed as a particular focus known as a subjective-dominant one.
+Another possibility is that, based on the nature of the subject contents, he/she chooses to demonstrate with good teaching aids.
+In this case, his/her focus is more organized so the objects constituting the contents themselves direct an appeal to the pupils.
 For example, a teacher can point out important concepts and relationships to the pupils with a good model.
-The model displays the concepts to the pupils without the teacher himself having to represent them.
-This focus sometimes is called objective-dominant because the object itself has particular qualities that show the concepts (subject matter contents).
+The model displays the concepts to the pupils without the teacher him/herself having to represent them.
+This focus sometimes is called objective-dominant because the object itself has qualities that show the concepts (subject matter contents).

-It is clear that a teaching relationship can be actualized in different ways.
+Clearly, a teaching relationship can be actualized in different ways.
 To acquire a clear perspective on the lesson modalities as particularizations of the didactic modalities, the different ways of actualizing the teaching relationships are elucidated further.